venysssssssssss/AwsOverview/README.md

 #### 6.1.1.
 Vertical Scalability

-- Let’s deep dive into the distinction, using a call center as an example.
+- Let's deep dive into the distinction, using a call center as an example.
 - Vertical Scalability means increasing the size of the instance.
 - For example, your application runs on a t2.micro.
 - Scaling that application vertically means running it on a t2.large.
 - Vertical scalability is very common for non distributed systems, such as a database.
-- There’s usually a limit to how much you can vertically scale (hardware limit).
+- There's usually a limit to how much you can vertically scale (hardware limit).

 #### 6.1.2.
 Horizontal Scalability

 - Horizontal Scalability means increasing the number of instances / systems for your application.
 - Horizontal scaling implies distributed systems. - This is very common for web applications / modern applications.
-- It’s easy to horizontally scale thanks the cloud offerings such as Amazon EC2.
+- It's easy to horizontally scale thanks the cloud offerings such as Amazon EC2.

 ### 6.2.
 High Availability